uhrzel/python-codes/README.md

-my python codes during in my college days will be stored in this repository
+my python activities during in my college days will be stored in this repository.

-ty